FreeGrok/FreeGrok/README.md

 If it fails to discover your container, please refer to optional steps on changing web application properties below, which explains how to do this.

-Note that OpenGrok script expects the directory `/var/opengrok` to be available to user running opengrok with all permissions.
+Note that FreeGrok script expects the directory `/var/opengrok` to be available to user running FreeGrok with all permissions.
 In root user case it will create all the directories needed, otherwise you have to manually create the directory and grant all permissions to the user used.

 #### 5.2.2 Populate DATA\_ROOT Directory

-During this process the indexer will generate OpenGrok XML configuration file `configuration.xml` and sends the updated configuration to your web app.
+During this process the indexer will generate FreeGrok XML configuration file `configuration.xml` and sends the updated configuration to your web app.

 The indexing can take a lot of time.
 After this is done, indexer automatically